OfficeDev/TrainingContent/Identity/04 Securing custom APIs/demos/03-add-app-roles-to-webapi/README.md

-# Demo: Create a custom daemon app that calls a custom web API secured with Microsoft identity
+# Demo: Leverage app roles to secure custom APIs

-This completed project is the result of the lab exercise **Create a custom daemon app that calls a custom web API secured with Microsoft identity** that is referenced in the [README](../../README.md) in this repo.
+This completed project is the result of the lab exercise **Leverage app roles to secure custom APIs** that is referenced in the [README](../../README.md) in this repo.

 ## Prerequisites